kimberlygale/calculator_app/README.md

 # Dog-Themed Calculator App 🐶
 This is a basic calculator web app styled with a transparent button layout and a background photo of my dog.
 It performs standard arithmetic operations: addition, subtraction, multiplication, and division.

-# About
-This calculator is both functional and personal—it uses a cute photo of my dog as its background to make math a little more fun.
 The layout mimics the look and feel of the lowkey phone calculator, with all basic features implemented using HTML, CSS, and JavaScript.